Oklahoma State vs. Kansas NCAA Football Odds, Plays and Insights | October 30, 2021

 - Oklahoma State has combined with its opponents to score more than 54.5 points only one time this season.

-- The two teams combine to score 43.3 points per game, 11.2 less than the total in this contest.
+- Kansas has combined with its opponents to score more than 54.5 points in five of six games this season.

-- These two squads surrender a combined 62.2 points per game, 7.7 more than this contest's over/under.
+- The 62.2 points per game these two squads have allowed to opponents this season are 7.7 more than the 54.5 over/under in this contest.

-- Cowboys games have an average total of 51.8 points this season, 2.7 fewer than Saturday's over/under.
+- The Cowboys and their opponents score an average of 51.8 points per game, 2.7 fewer than Saturday's total.

-- The 58.4 PPG average total in Jayhawks games this season is 3.9 points more than this game's over/under.
+- In 2021, games involving the Jayhawks have averaged a total of 58.4 points, 3.9 more than the set total in this contest.

 Oklahoma State Stats and Trends

+- Oklahoma State has five wins against the spread in seven games this season.

-- Oklahoma State's games this year have gone over the total in two out of six opportunities (33.3%).
+- Oklahoma State's games this year have gone over the point total two times in six opportunities (33.3%).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.